Walgreens The Thread

 • Happens after choking on food or an object

-Your healthcare provider will likely want to see you so they can ask about your symptoms and do an exam.
+Your healthcare provider will likely want to see you so they can ask about your symptoms and perform an exam.
 You may need lung function tests, a chest X-ray or blood work.
-If your child has wheezing, their healthcare provider may check to make sure they didn’t swallow a foreign object.
+If your child is wheezing, their healthcare provider may check to make sure they didn’t swallow a foreign object.

 Treatment will depend on the cause of your wheezing.
 Your healthcare provider may prescribe medications or an inhaler.
-When mild wheezing is caused by a cold or other virus, using a humidifier, drinking warm fluids and avoiding tobacco smoke may bring you relief.
+When mild wheezing is caused by a cold or another virus, using a humidifier, drinking warm fluids and avoiding tobacco smoke may provide relief.
 Follow your treatment plan as directed by your provider and let them know if your symptoms don’t improve.

 Explore more